Men's Health

 You're in this category if you're:

-Black: Your risk of prostate cancer increases by 70% compared to white men.
+Black: Your risk of prostate cancer is double that of white men.
 It's not fair, but it's real.

-Got family history: Dad or brother with prostate cancer?
-Your risk doubles
+Got family history: Father or brother with prostate cancer?
+Your risk doubles.

 For you, annual PSA testing isn't paranoid—it's smart.
 Like checking your tyre pressure more often when you do a lot of motorway driving.